lindastorgard/haha-studio/src/pages/products/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+testimonials:
+  - author: Elisabeth Kaurismäki
+    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+  - author: Philipp Trommler
+    quote: Kaldi is the place to go if you want the best quality coffee.
+I love their stance on empowering farmers and transparency.
 main:
   heading: Great coffee with no compromises
   description: >